DFE-Digital/register-trainee-teachers/docs/setup-development.md

 To run the processes seperately, you can do the following:

 1. Run `bundle exec rails server` to launch the app on http://localhost:5000
-2. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets
+2. Run `yarn build --watch` for js
+3. Run `yarn build:css --watch` for css

 ## Using Docker